A Measurement-Based Spatially Consistent Channel Model for Distributed MIMO in Industrial Environments: Classifying obstruction

 \section{Classifying obstruction}

-In D-MIMO systems, it is likely that one or more anchors are in LoS, while others are in OLoS.
-To investigate how likely it is to be in one state or the other, the obstruction is classified in the following section.
+In D-MIMO systems, it is likely that one or more anchors are in \gls{los} while others are in \gls{olos}.
+To quantify the probability of being in either state, the obstruction is classified in the following section.
 An approximation of the obstruction of the first Fresnel zone can be derived from the \gls{lidar} data and used for the purpose of state classification.
-As a result of this, the coverage of the first Fresnel zone is seen in Fig.~\ref{fig:raw-data} for the loop scenario in Fig.~\ref{fig:scenarios}.
+As a result of this, the obstruction of the first Fresnel zone is seen in Fig.~\ref{fig:raw-data} for the loop scenario in Fig.~\ref{fig:scenarios}.
 There are variations over time, where the link between the agent and an anchor is more or less obstructed.
-At each time instant at least some anchors have a more or less \gls{los} link, i.e. a low number of the Fresnel coverage, while some are obstructed.
-As an example of the latter, anchor~8 is always obstructed with a Fresnel coverage of 100\%.
-It is also clear that when the agent is driving into the section with a lower ceiling, the \gls{los} is completely obstructed to all the anchors on one side of the room.
+At each instant of time, at least some anchors have a more or less \gls{los} link, i.e. a low amount of obstruction of the Fresnel ellipse, while some are more obstructed.
+As an example of the latter, anchor~8 is always obstructed with an obstruction of 100\%.
+It is also clear that when the agent is driving into the section with a lower ceiling, the \gls{los} component is completely obstructed to all the anchors on one side of the room.